 The Lord Leycester as its more commonly referred locally is a charity supporting ex-servicemen and not surprisingly is a Grade I listed building.
 I soon discovered that it was never a Hospital!
 The word Hospital in this context meant shelter or refuge.
 It was acquired by Robert Dudley, Earl of Leycester as a home or `shelter` for retired – ex – servicemen and their wives, which it remains to this very day.

-When I arrived at the Lord Leyster I was greeted by an ex-serviceman I was told was the Master.
+When I arrived at the Lord Leyster I was greeted by one of the brethren.
 He was beautifully attired in his ceremonial uniform.
 He briefly told me about the Lord Leyster Hospital and kindly agreed to have his photograph taken.
 He was very knowledgeable and answered all of my questions.

 He apologised that none of the Brethren were able to act as my guide that day because The Warwick Literary Festival was taking place and they were occupied in directing guests, but he did give me a very helpful written guide.
 I then set off to explore taking far too many photographs in the process because there are so many interesting things to look at and muse over!